Collisteru/Adler/README.md

 # Feature Implementation Plan:

 * Begin with Tkinter GUI.
-Create a space for displaying books and make sure that it can display an infinitely long list of books
+Create a space for displaying books and make sure that it can display an infinitely long list of books -- DONE
-* Next, make this list tied to a file in the same folder
+* Next, make this list tied to a file in the same folder -- DONE
-* Next, make functions for adding and taking away books from the list
+* Next, make functions for adding and taking away books from the list -- DONE
-* Add tagging functionality
+* Add tagging functionality -- DONE
+* Add a way to edit a book: its title, tags, rating, etc.
 * Add searching by tag
 * You already have a good product right there.